Aalanli/familia/notes.md

 - \[E-PACK] is pretty straightforward
 - \[E-UNPACK] don't know why it's necessary for $X \notin FTV(T)$ and $p \notin FCV(T)$.
 However, I don't think this is too critical; standard virtual dispatch table applies in practice, where unpack is just a model.
 - \[E-CALL] Three ways to method call, natural class (corresponds to polymorphism), a named constraint class, or a concrete named class.
+- Well-formedness of paths for figure 22 is more straightforward, just some rules for path correctness subject to syntax features.
+- Path linkages for Figure 23 is also pretty straightforward.
+Not going to look too precisely for now since its fairly orthogonal to the polymorphism features.
+- Constraint entailment: If $variance(\mathbb Q) = 0$ and $K \vdash T_2 \leq T_1$ then I think there is no subtyping relation between $Q(T_1) \leq Q(T_2)$?
+Assuming $0$ means invariant.
+  - otherwise everything is straightforward